Search the Health Library

 View "Diagnosis as a Team Sport" Presentation

-Register today to reserve a seat at the first Diagnostic Excellence Summit on April 20, 2017.
-For Johns Hopkins employees only.
+Register today to reserve a seat for the annual research conference on October 9, 2017.

 Read how the center's first major initiative aims to reduce stroke misdiagnosis at Johns Hopkins.